 Calibri has a soft and rounded look so it’s stylish and easy to read.
 You can use this font anywhere, honestly.

-Century Gothic is so fun because it’s a geometric sans-serif font with a sleek, modern look.
+Century Gothic is so fun because it’s a geometric sans-serif font with a sleek, modern look, making it one of the web safe sans serif fonts for websites.
 It’s great if you want to add a touch of pizazz to your website and make it feel contemporary.

 So there you have it.
 If you’re looking to create some personality to your website but you also want to make sure it, you know, loads properly and people can still read it, those are the suggestions from a Charlotte web designer on web-safe fonts.